Skip To Content

 An illustrated table describing the life-saving signals* shall be readily available to the officer of the watch of every ship to which this chapter applies.
 The signals shall be used by ships or persons in distress when communicating with lifesaving stations, maritime rescue units and aircraft engaged in search and rescue operations.

-* Such lifesaving signals are described in the International Aeronautical and Maritime Search and Rescue (IAMSAR) Manual Vol.III, Mobile Facilitie, and illustrated in the International Code of Signals, as amended pursuant to resolution A.80(IV).
+* Such lifesaving signals are described in the International Aeronautical and Maritime Search and Rescue (IAMSAR) Manual Vol.III, Mobile Facilities, and illustrated in the International Code of Signals, as amended pursuant to resolution A.80(IV).

-Danger Messages
+Danger messages

-Regulations 31 & 32
+Regulations 31 and 32

-Distress Messages
+Distress messages

-Regulation 33 - Distress Situations: Obligations and procedures
+Distress Situations: Obligations and procedures

 1. The master of a ship at sea which is in a position to be able to provide assistance on receiving information from any source that persons are in distress at sea, is bound to proceed with all speed to their assistance, if possible informing them or the search and rescue service that the ship is doing so.
 This obligation to provide assistance applies regardless of the nationality or status of such persons or the circumstances in which they are found.
 If the ship receiving the distress alert is unable or, in the special circumstances of the case, considers it unreasonable or unnecessary to proceed to their assistance, the master must enter in the log-book the reason for failing to proceed to the assistance of the persons in distress, taking into account the recommendation of the Organization, to inform the appropriate search and rescue service accordingly.